Tirru-2002/GraphRAG/README.md

 # AI Companion with GraphRAG

-A Streamlit-based AI coding assistant powered by Ollama, LangChain, and Neo4j.
+A Streamlit-based AI assistant powered by Ollama, LangChain, and Neo4j.
 It supports document uploads (PDF, DOCX, CSV, TXT) for building knowledge graphs, debugging, code analysis, and more.

 ---